Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 ### Where to share?

 Once you've decided that you are able to share data, either publicly or in a more restrictive manner, you then need to decide where you want to share data.
 There are many options for sharing your data, with some options being better than others.
 In most situations, the best option for sharing data will be a public data repository.
 This may be a repository chosen by you, or it may be a repository designated by a funder or other organization supporting your work.
-In most cases this is the ideal data sharing location.
 There are many benefits to sharing in a public repository [@neild_sharing_2022; @uk_data_service_research_2023].

 - It meets the FAIR principles of making your data both findable and accessible (Section \@ref(rdm-fair)).
 - It is the preferred method of data sharing for many supporters (e.g., NIH, IES) and it may be required by others (e.g., NIJ, NIMH, journals such as AMPPS).